 Not coincidentally, the first LMS appeared at the time the first web browsers became popular (Oliviera et al, 2015).
 They were initially used for delivering articles oriented toward content sharing (Nurouzi, 2014), and were seen as virtual versions of classrooms.
 Today's LMS handles the whole training cycle from the creation of modules to post-training feedback.
 The practical applications for LMS extend to educational institutions, where they serve as the primary vehicle for online classes from STEM subjects to major ones, and for corporate environments, where they are used for employee training and onboarding (Rouse, 2019).
 They help users share media, articles, blogs, meetings, portfolios, and bookmarks.

 What started as humble web pages, corporate LMSs have grown into a global industry that is expected to expand from $1.65 billion in 2017 to $7.12 billion by 2023, with an estimated 28.2% Compound Annual Growth Rate (Markets&Markets, 2018).
 In North America, 70% of learning and development (L&D) departments were found to have been utilizing LMS for their training efforts (Mazareanu, 2020).

 The adoption of digital learning, the growing trend of Bring Your Own Device (BYOD) policies in many corporate organizations, and continuous developments in AI and machine learning technology have driven growth for this industry (Rouse, 2019).
 As such, it is pertinent that organizations should know how to use this technology to their advantage.

 So, what does LMS mean?
-Ellis (2018) gives the basic definition of a learning management system as a software application that assists in digitally managing various aspects of learning program management, including the administration, tracking, and reporting of training events.
+Ellis (2018) gives the basic learning management system definition as a software application that assists in digitally managing various aspects of learning program management, including the administration, tracking, and reporting of training events.
 LMSs support content-sharing and online interactions between learners and instructors.
 They are classified as Knowledge Management Systems with two major market segments: educational LMSs which are used by universities and schools, and corporate LMSs which are increasingly used by businesses (Hameed & Swar, 2016).

-In addition, a robust LMS should be able to accomplish the following functions:
+In addition, a robust learning management system should be able to accomplish the following LMS functions: